SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 a C-style for statement and a for-each statement.
 Each for statement is discussed in detail below.

+..
+TODO: These need better names.
+   How about "incrementor style" and "collection style" for loops?

 C-Style For Statements
 ++++++++++++++++++++++